hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

             models.CheckConstraint(check=models.Q(age__gte=18), name='age_gte_18')
         ]
 ```
-In this example, we define a Person model with two fields: name and age.
+In this example, we define a **Person** model with two fields: **name** and **age**.
 We want to enforce a constraint that ensures the age field is greater than or equal to 18.
 By defining this constraint, Django will automatically create the necessary SQL statements to enforce the constraint when creating or modifying the database table for the Person model.
 Constraints help maintain data integrity and ensure that the data stored in the database follows the defined rules.
 They can be particularly useful in scenarios where you want to enforce specific conditions or relationships between fields in your models.

+#### Django constraints and model validators differences

+Django constraints and model validators are two different mechanisms for ensuring data integrity in Django applications.
+Constraints are used to enforce data integrity rules at the database level, while validators are used to enforce data integrity rules at the application leve.
+During exceptions in Django Constraints raise database-level errors such as IntegrityError, while validators raise application-level errors such as ValidationError

 ### bulk creation in Django
 In Django, bulk creation refers to the process of creating multiple model instances in a single database query, rather than creating them one by one.
 This can significantly improve the performance of creating large numbers of objects.
 This method takes a list of model instances as an argument and inserts them into the database efficiently.
- Here's a simple example of using bulk_create() in Django:
+ Here's a simple example of using **bulk_create()** in Django:

 ```angular2html
 from django.db import models

 class Book(models.Model):
     title = models.CharField(max_length=100)
     author = models.CharField(max_length=100)
     publication_year = models.IntegerField()

 # Create a list of Book instances
 books = [
     Book(title='Book 1', author='Author 1', publication_year=2020),
     Book(title='Book 2', author='Author 2', publication_year=2021),
     Book(title='Book 3', author='Author 3', publication_year=2022),
 ]

 # Bulk create the books
 Book.objects.bulk_create(books)
 ```

-In this example, we define a Book model with three fields: title, author, and publication_year.
+In this example, we define a **Book** model with three fields: title, author, and publication_year.
 We then create a list of Book instances with different values.
-To perform bulk creation, we use the bulk_create() method of the Book.objects manager.
-We pass the list of Book instances as an argument to bulk_create(), and Django will efficiently insert them into the database in a single query.
+To perform bulk creation, we use the **bulk_create()** method of the Book.objects manager.
+We pass the list of Book instances as an argument to **bulk_create()**, and Django will efficiently insert them into the database in a single query.
- Overall, bulk_create() is a useful feature in Django for efficiently creating multiple model instances in a single database query.
+ Overall, **bulk_create()** is a useful feature in Django for efficiently creating multiple model instances in a single database query.

 ### prefetch_related and select_related in Django
-In Django, prefetch_related and select_related are query optimization techniques that allow you to reduce the number of database queries when retrieving related objects.
+In Django, **prefetch_related** and **select_related** are query optimization techniques that allow you to reduce the number of database queries when retrieving related objects.

-1- select_related
+1- **select_related**

-It works for ForeignKey and OneToOneField relationships.
-By using select_related, you can avoid the overhead of multiple database queries when accessing related objects.
+It works for **ForeignKey** and **OneToOneField** relationships.
+By using **select_related**, you can avoid the overhead of multiple database queries when accessing related objects.
  Here's a simple example:

 ```angular2html
 from django.db import models

 class Author(models.Model):
     name = models.CharField(max_length=100)

 class Book(models.Model):
     title = models.CharField(max_length=100)
     author = models.ForeignKey(Author, on_delete=models.CASCADE)
 ```

- Suppose we have a Book model with a ForeignKey relationship to the Author model.
-If we want to retrieve all books and their corresponding authors, we can use select_related to fetch the related authors in a single query:
+ Suppose we have a **Book** model with a **ForeignKey** relationship to the **Author** model.
+If we want to retrieve all books and their corresponding authors, we can use **select_related** to fetch the related authors in a single query:

 ```angular2html
 books = Book.objects.select_related('author').all()

 for book in books:
     print(f"Book: {book.title}, Author: {book.author.name}")
 ```

- In this example, select_related('author') is used to fetch the related Author objects along with the Book objects in a single query.
+ In this example, **select_related('author')** is used to fetch the related Author objects along with the Book objects in a single query.
 This avoids the need for an additional query for each book's author.

-2- prefetch_related
+2- **prefetch_related**

-It works for ManyToManyField and reverse ForeignKey relationships.
-By using prefetch_related, you can reduce the number of queries when accessing related objects.
+It works for **ManyToManyField** and **reverse ForeignKey** relationships.
+By using **prefetch_related**, you can reduce the number of queries when accessing related objects.
 Here's a simple example:

 ```angular2html
 from django.db import models

 class Category(models.Model):
     name = models.CharField(max_length=100)

 class Product(models.Model):
     name = models.CharField(max_length=100)
     categories = models.ManyToManyField(Category)
 ```

- Suppose we have a Product model with a ManyToManyField relationship to the Category model.
-If we want to retrieve all products and their corresponding categories, we can use prefetch_related to fetch the related categories efficiently:
+ Suppose we have a **Product** model with a **ManyToManyField** relationship to the **Category** model.
+If we want to retrieve all products and their corresponding categories, we can use **prefetch_related** to fetch the related categories efficiently:

 ```angular2html
 products = Product.objects.prefetch_related('categories').all()

 for product in products:
     print(f"Product: {product.name}")
     for category in product.categories.all():
         print(f"Category: {category.name}")
 ```
- To retrieve all authors along with their books efficiently, we can use prefetch_related as follows:
+ To retrieve all authors along with their books efficiently, we can use **prefetch_related** as follows:

 ```angular2html
 authors = Author.objects.prefetch_related('books').all()